geographyclub/base-layers/README.md

 ## Downloads

-Rasters are in 20x20 degree tiles.
+Rasters are in 20x20 degree tiles, organized by style.
+Search for your tile in these directories:

 <img src="img/grid_20_20.png"/>